zoeskim/Gymnastics/README.md

 1. Clone repository
 2. Run all cells in US_Champs.ipynb

-</br>*NOTE:* The tables corresponding to the highest-scoring teams won't display on the GitHub notebook preview.
+*NOTE:* The tables corresponding to the highest-scoring teams won't display on the GitHub notebook preview.
 ### Accessibility
 With the number of athletes, it was challenging to find a unique combination of colors to represent them.
 This challenge was compounded in trying to find a discernible palette of colors that was also color-blind friendly.
 To account for this, the colors used are easily accessible and editable to customize user experience.
 To change the colors,